 Students may also take other highly specialised courses, such as law and sport, trade law, trial advocacy, gender and the law, and law of the sea.

 Employers are increasingly seeking work-ready graduates.
-Law students at Canterbury have the opportunity to participate in a variety of internships and community placements which will satisfy this requirement.
+Law students at UC have the opportunity to participate in a variety of internships and community placements which will satisfy this requirement.

-UC graduates can become a practice solicitor, in-house lawyer or a self-employed barrister.
-Recent UC graduates also found roles as research counsel, judge’s clerk, policy analyst and Māori development advisor.
+UC graduates can become a practice solicitor, in-house lawyer, or a self-employed barrister.
+Recent UC graduates have also found roles as research counsel, judge’s clerk, policy analyst, and Māori development advisor.

 Find out more about what you can do with a degree in Law.

 Meremere Building – see campus maps

 College of Busines and Law | Te Rāngai Umanga me te Ture

 University of Canterbury | Te Whare Wānanga o Waitaha

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.